James Corden Reveals Kanye West Has Canceled Carpool Karaoke Three Times, Costing ‘The Late Late Show’ $45,000

 It seems as though there’s no bad blood between Corden and West and the TV personality even says that he still hopes Kanye will reconsider making an appearance on the show because it’s his dream to sing with him.

 And according to E!
 Online, the next singer to appear on Carpool Karaoke will be newly-engaged Ariana Grande.
-However, the pint sized pop star didn’t leave Tuesday’s filming session unscathed.
+However, the pint-sized pop star didn’t leave Tuesday’s filming session unscathed.
 In a video posted to her Instagram account, Grande can be seen with a bandaged hand after suffering an injury while filming the segment.

 It’s unclear how exactly the injury happened but Grande has been poking fun at herself on social media over the injury, even calling herself an “idiot.”
 But she still let her Twitter followers know that despite the injury, she still had a great time on the show!